AlaaMYahya/Node.js-project/README.md

 Use Node.js, TypeScript, and MongoDB to build a more advanced API server that can handle user data.
 The user data is saved in a MongoDB database that is hosted on MongoDB Atlas, and this server is able to handle CRUD (Create, Read, Update, Delete) operations.

 # Installation
 First, recommended to install Node.js and MongoDB.

-To get package.json write in the terminal the following: npm init
+To get package.json write in the terminal the following:

+  npm init

+To install express write in the terminal the following:

+  'npm i express'
-To install express write in the terminal the following: npm i express that will create folder by name 'node_moduls' and also a package-lock.json file.
+that will create folder by name 'node_moduls' and also a package-lock.json file.

 # Start the server
-Write the following in the terminal npm run dev
+Write the following in the terminal
+ ' npm run dev '

 # Connecting to MongoDB